Recognized by the AKC as a

 We are dedicated, responsible breeders committed to breeding beautiful, functional and healthy greyhounds of sweet character that enjoy long lifespans.
 Our commitment to the dogs we have bred and the people we entrust them to is FOR LIFE.

 We rarely have puppies available and chances are you might have to get on our waiting list to get one of our greyhounds.
 We evaluate puppies by extensive "puppy profiling" testing starting at 6 weeks of age and by the time people are ready to take them home at 10 weeks, we have a pretty good idea of what the little personalities are like and can help people select the best puppies according to needs and expectation.
-Most of our puppies are $2500 at 10 weeks and come with full health and quality guarantees.
+Most of our puppies are $2850 at 10 weeks and come with full health and quality guarantees.
 Puppies that leave here at that time are going well on lead, will stand for exam, ride well in an auto, are crate trained and house broken.
 They are highly socialized and totally ready for new homes.
 Unlike many, we will sell our best show and breeding stock to other experienced breeders.
+These prospects are individually evaluated and priced.
 Just realize what you are asking us to part with . . .

 Some of our WINDROCK LLC greyhounds are placed as show, performance or breeding stock but we place most of our puppies as companions.
 No matter what the endeavor, we encourage participation in Puppy training and obedience classes.
 We do stipulate in our contract that if you acquire a greyhound from us, that the commitment be for life.
 If it ever becomes impossible for a buyer to keep the dog, our contract clearly specifies the Greyhound MUST be returned to us.